-This bill amends the existing law regarding Critical Incident Stress Management (CISM) teams by revising training requirements and clarifying the structure and responsibilities of these teams.
-Notably, the definition of a "critical incident stress management team" is expanded to indicate that such teams may or may not be affiliated with a municipality.
-The bill also removes the requirement for team members to sustain certification standards and instead mandates initial training based on guidelines established by the International Critical Incident Stress Foundation (ICISF) or a similar organization approved by the commissioner of the department of safety.
+This bill amends the existing law regarding critical incident stress management (CISM) teams by revising training requirements and clarifying the structure and responsibilities of these teams.
+Notably, it allows for the possibility that a CISM team may not be affiliated with a municipality, which broadens the scope of who can form such teams.
+The bill also specifies that team members must undergo initial training as per guidelines established by the International Critical Incident Stress Foundation (ICISF) or a similar organization approved by the commissioner of the department of safety.
+The previous requirement for teams to maintain certification standards and be registered with ICISF has been removed.

 Statutes affected: